Spring Poison Prevention For Pets

 - Onions, garlic, chives.
 These plants are all a part of the Allium family, which is toxic for pets, particularly in large quantities.

-Pesky easter baskets and eggs laying around are a potential danger for your pet!
-Chocolate is a commonly known danger to pets, so most people know to be aware, however spring and Easter time can be busy!
+Stray Easter baskets and eggs laying around are a potential danger for your pet!
+Chocolate is a commonly known danger to pets, so most people know to be aware.
+However, spring and Easter time can be busy!
 Make sure to keep chocolate out of reach, and alert your vet if you suspect your pet ate some.